 The small village of Giverny (pronounced jee-vair-knee), just beyond the Epte River, which marks the boundary of the Ile-de-France, has become a place of pilgrimage for art lovers.
 It was here that Claude Monet lived for 43 years, until his death at the age of 86 in 1926.
 Although his house is now prized by connoisseurs of 19th-century interior decoration, it's his garden, with its Japanese-inspired water-lily pond and bridge, that remains the high point for many—a 5-acre, three-dimensional Impressionist painting you can stroll around at leisure.
-Most make this a day trip, although Giverny has some jewel bed-and-breakfasts, so you should consider an overnight or two.
+Most make this a day trip, but Giverny has some lovely lodgings, so you could also overnight here.

 Giverny at a Glance

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More